acy003/TFG_Sky_Classification/README.md

-# Sky Classification using an Artificial Neural Network
+# TFG-Sky Classification using an Artificial Neural Network
 This repository contains the code used in my TFG project.
 This project focuses on creating and training a artificial neural network to classify sky images under the CIE standard.

 ## Author